CrispyDrone/BWSort/README.md

 1. T[separator] with separator being a single character (for example `,` or `_` ).
 This will extract the teams from the replay and separate individual players per team using the separator.
 2. WT[separator] only extracts the winning team.
 3. LT[separator] only extracts the losing team.
-4. MU gets the matchup.
+4. MU gets the match-up.
 5. M gets the map.
 6. DU gets the game length.
 7. D gets the date the game was played on.